-Submission: April, 2023 Selections: May, 2023 Program New Starts: at start of FY24
+Submission: April, 2024 Selections: May, 2024

+Program New Starts: at start of FY25

 The number of new starts anticipated in the CSES Student Fellow Program is approximately 4-6 across all Student types and all CSES discipline areas.
+This number is dependent on the current number of Student Fellows and overall funding of CSES.
+In general, up to 4 Student Fellows can be supported per Focus Area per year.